pallets-eco/flask-security/docs/features.rst

 a one time code via email, send an email to the application admin, and using a previously generated and downloaded one-time code (see :py:data:`SECURITY_MULTI_FACTOR_RECOVERY_CODES`).

-.. _unified-sign-in:

 Unified Sign In
 ---------------
 **This feature is in Beta - mostly due to it being brand new and little to no production soak time**

+If :ref:`configured<configuration:Unified Signin>`,
-Unified sign in provides a generalized login endpoint that takes an `identity` and a `passcode`; where (based on configuration):
+a generalized login endpoint is provided that takes an `identity` and a `passcode`; where (based on configuration):

     * `identity` is any of :py:data:`SECURITY_USER_IDENTITY_ATTRIBUTES` (e.g. email, username, phone)